In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 Supporting both traditional gamepad controls and VR headsets, Rez Infinite is a fantastic PC port of the Dreamcast/PS2 rhythm-based rail shooter.

-Part remake, part sequel, the game features fully remastered versions of Areas 1-5 from the original Rez along with a brand-new experimental stage called Area X.
+Part remake, part sequel, it features fully remastered versions of Areas 1-5 from the original Rez along with a brand-new experimental stage called Area X.

-Additionally, improvements have been made in regards to graphics and audio, with Rez Infinite supporting higher resolutions and 3D audio.
+Additionally, improvements have been made in regards to graphics and audio, with the game supporting higher resolutions and 3D audio.

 Just Shapes & Beats